How to Get Started with Power Automate Workflows

 Project managers understand the importance of business intelligence and how it can improve business outcomes.
 As a project leader, you need tools to transform data from various sources into interactive reports that can relate the progress of your projects.
 Power BI helps you do that and further make data-backed business decisions.

 Microsoft Power Automate is available as an app in Microsoft Teams.
-While you’re on MS Team, you can easily create and manage workflows without needing to switch between apps.
+While you’re on MS Teams, you can easily create and manage workflows without needing to switch between apps.
 You can also communicate the same through channels with your project teams.

 You can use templates under ‘Productivity’, ‘Notifications’, and ‘Events and Calendar’ to organize your project tasks and manage deadlines.
 A huge pile of tasks can sometimes overwhelm the best of managers and it can lead to reduced efficiency.
-The above-mentioned templates will help you set the right order or priority for your project commitments and also communicate them to your team members when need be.
+The above-mentioned templates will help you set the right order or priority for your project commitments and communicate them to your team members when need be.

 Here’s a detailed read on the above Power Automate PPM processed and what more can you do with it.